Parrot-Developers/groundsdk-android/doc/setupaar.rst

     dependencies {
         // Add GroundSdk dependencies
-        implementation 'com.parrot.drone.groundsdk:groundsdk:|version|'
+        implementation 'com.parrot.drone.groundsdk:groundsdk:{{version}}'
-        runtimeOnly 'com.parrot.drone.groundsdk:arsdkengine:|version|'
+        runtimeOnly 'com.parrot.drone.groundsdk:arsdkengine:{{version}}'
     }

-.. note:: you may replace |version| by the GroundSdk version you want to use.
+.. note:: you may replace {{version}} by the GroundSdk version you want to use.

 This allows to download and link GroundSdk AARs to your project.